mbellitti/wikiart-classifier/README.md

 # **What we did**

 We scraped images from [WikiArt](https://www.wikiart.org/) using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
-Once we had all the images, we built a CNN using tranfer learning.
+Once we had all the images, we built a CNN using transfer learning.
 We use a pre-trained neural network as our first layer.

 # **What packages we used**